Gigafactory Nevada: Operations

 Tesla owns the land and building, and leases parts of the building to several suppliers.
 The Gigafactory is operated by a management team under executive Jens Peter Clausen, formerly a LEGO executive, who is VP of Gigafactory at Tesla.
 By April 2016 Gigafactory had 317 Tesla employees and 52 by Panasonic, most of them from Nevada, and 850 by December 2016.
 In 2017, 3,249 employees were registered, and by December 2018, 7,000 people worked at Giga Nevada, increasing to 7,557 by June 2019, mostly Nevadans.

 Production

 The factory is intended to gradually provide cradle-to-cradle handling of batteries, from raw material over components to finished products, and recycling old batteries into new.
 Cells constitute most of the value creation, whereas packing and electronics are minor parts.
 Tesla views production as more important than products, and assigns more engineers to developing production equipment than to developing products.
+On June 5 2024, Gigafactory Nevada produced its 5 millionth drive unit.
+On July 31 2024, a month later, Gigafactory Nevada produced the 10 millionth Tesla drive unit as counted from all of Tesla's factories.
+According to the electric car website Teslarati, the two statistics together imply that Tesla makes most of its drive units at Gigafactory Nevada.